 Treat your family to these apple crumble baked apples.

 I love all things apple this time of the year.
-Both Thanksgiving and Christmas will see me serving apples in a big variety of ways.
+Halloween, Thanksgiving and Christmas will see me serving apples in a big variety of ways.
 I add them to my holiday salads, I use them to make homemade cinnamon apples and I love to bake apples.

-But today, I really had a yen for apple crumble pie.
-And with this recipe, that is exactly what I got.
-My helper for this easy recipe is a delicious Marie Callender® Apple Crumble pie.
+But today, I decided to get some help for my recipe by using a delicious Marie Callender® Apple Crumble pie.
 It has everything I need for my baked apple recipe from the filling to the crumble topping. by using the seasoned apples from a Marie Callender® Apple crumble pie

 If you have not tried Marie Callender’s® Dessert Pies, you don’t know what you are missing.
 Marie makes the MOST FLAKY pie crust you can imagine.
 I used her chicken pot pie recently for a quick fall meal with warm cinnamon apples (told you I love apples!!) and it was a huge hit at our house.

-Christmas is a time for me to really bring out the big guns when it comes to my baking.
+Autumn is the time for me to really bring out the big guns when it comes to my baking.
 I love to bake all the time, but during the later part of the year, I am looking for new and fun ways to treat my family and friends to some of my most special desserts.
-Christmas is called the season of giving for a reason…nothing feels quite as good to me as preparing something special for special friends and family.
+Nothing feels quite as good to me as preparing something special for special friends and family.
 In my house, fall is also a great way to share the joy of pie.
 We all love it here!

-My daughter lives in California, but always comes home for the holidays.
+My daughter lives in California, but always for a visit this time of the year.
 Since apples recipes are some of her favorite desserts, I love to treat her to a new one when she gets here.
 I can’t wait for her to try this idea.
 I know she will be just loving it!